-At some point the 'Sallustiano' obelisk fell or was felled.
+At some point during the mists of time, the obelisk fell or was felled.
 In 1735 Pope Clement XII (r.
 1730-1740) had it moved to Piazza di San Giovanni, where it lay for decades.
 It was finally erected in 1789, by order of Pope Pius VI (r.
 1775-99), in front of the church of Santissima Trinità dei Monti.